armory/documentation/_operator_reference/metricstores.md

 ## Datadog

 - `enabled`: true or false.
 - `api_key`: Your datadog API key.
+Supports encrypted value.
 - `app_key`: Your datadog app key.
 This is only required if you want Spinnaker to push pre-configured Spinnaker dashboards to your Datadog account.
+Supports encrypted value.
 - `tags`: Your datadog custom tags.
 Please delimit the KVP with colons, e.g. `app:test` `env:dev`

 ## Stackdriver